-Thank you for purchasing the MTH Electric Trains P-2 Box Cab locomotive.
-This 1/4" scale reproduction of the famous P-2 Box Cab locomotive measures just over 21" in length and weighs almost 8 pounds.
-Despite its scale size, the locomotive is capable of operating on O-72 3-rail track with most compatible AC transformers (see the chart on page 31 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the MTH Electric Trains Class A steam locomotive.
+This 1/4" scale reproduction of the famous Class A locomotive measures over 31" in length and weighs over 16 pounds.
+Despite its scale size, the locomotive is capable of operating on O-72 3-rail track with most compatible AC transformers, (see page 32 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.

 The locomotive is equipped with several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
-Please note that some features are only found in the Proto-Sound® models and are marked as such.
-Features not marked as Proto-Sound® features are available in all models.
+For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
+Please note that some features are only found in the Proto-Sound® equipped engines and are marked as such.
+Features not marked as Proto-Sound® features are available in both 2 and 3-rail versions.